 Manufacturing of the Lead Hats is delayed by the slow purchasing process.

 Earliest availability is week 30, last week of July.
 This is too late for installation in SASE1/3 in the shut down.

+Total installation time for all lead hats is estimated to be 80 hours.

 The plan is to completely install the lead hats in SASE2, since SASE2 will continue to be open.
 In SASE1/3 they will have to be gradually installed during operation in service days and weeks.